Add, remove & assign phone numbers on demand

 However professional, a virtual receptionist won’t provide other important services that your business might need.
 A second-line app will deliver smarter features along with a new number that you can use exclusively for business calls.

 If you use this virtual number as your customer support number, your personal number would be protected from spammers.
+A second-line app will also ensure that your callers get an auto-reply text when you miss their calls.

 If you want to avoid hiring an in-house receptionist, a virtual receptionist is a viable option.
 But businesses that get a second line for work from a second-line app will have a host of tech-led features at exceptionally affordable rates.
 Those are the kind of advantages local businesses cannot afford to ignore.